TryAtSoftware/Extensions/TryAtSoftware.Extensions.Reflection.md

 This method will produce a dictionary where against the name of each generic parameter will be mapped the `actual type` that should substitute it.
 In order to use it, each generic parameter must be uniquely identified with an attribute.

-The external configuration is a one-to-one mapping between the `attribute type` and the `actual type` that should substitute the decorated generic parameter(s).
+It is required to provide a one-to-one mapping between the `attribute type` and the `actual type` that should substitute the decorated generic parameter(s).

-> If **none** or **multiple** attributes, for which there exists an entry within the external configuration, decorate a generic parameter, an exception will be thrown.
+> If **none** or **multiple** attributes, for which there exists an entry within the provided mapping, decorate a generic parameter, an exception will be thrown.

 Example: